 Thus a brand personality helps attract and engage.
 So consider the criteria involved in selecting a mate.
 Other than physical attributes it mostly comes down to personality and the consequential benefits of a personality.
 Beyond the obvious, “And Mrs. Ecclestone, what attracted you to the multi-millionaire Bernie?” other potential benefits include reinforcing self-knowledge, self-consistency and also self-esteem (2).

 Brand personality also enriches differences and helps attract and cement relationships.
-There are three main strategic applications or benefits of a brand personality (Figure 1) (3).
+There are three main benefits of a brand personality (Figure 1) (3).
 To:

 Applying archetypes to brands helps further distil and define a brand’s personality.
 An archetype is a collectively inherited unconscious idea, a pattern of thought, behaviour, image.
 They are also universally present in myths, legends, literature and art.
 Archetypes came to popular consciousness through the work of Swiss psychiatrist and psychotherapist, Carl Jung – the founder of modern psychology.
 However, archetypes are neither good nor bad, they simply exist.
 Further, while the number of archetypes is limitless, there are a few notable, recurring archetypes, “the chief among them being” (according to Jung) “the shadow, the wise old man, the child, the mother … and her counterpart, the maiden.
 Also, lastly the anima in men (the feminine side in a man’s psyche) and the animus in women (the masculine side in a woman’s psyche)” (5).